 With no options, indicate how each name would be interpreted if used as a command name.
 If the -t option is used, type prints a string which is one of alias, keyword, function, builtin, or file if name is an alias, shell reserved word, function, builtin, or disk file, respectively.
 If the name is not found, then nothing is printed, and an exit status of false is returned.
 If the -p option is used, type either returns the name of the disk file that would be executed if name were specified as a command name, or nothing if type -t name would not return file.
 The -P option forces a PATH search for each name, even if type -t name would not return file.
 If a command is hashed, -p and -P print the hashed value, not necessarily the file that appears first in PATH.
 If the -a option is used, type prints all of the places that contain an executable named name.
 This includes aliases and functions, if and only if the -p option is not also used.
 The table of hashed commands is not consulted when using -a.
-The -f option suppresses shell function lookup, as with the command builtin. type returns true if any of the arguments are found, false if none are found.
+The -f option suppresses shell function lookup, as with the command builtin. type returns true if all of the arguments are found, false if any are not found.

-ulimit [-SHacdefilmnpqrstuvx [limit]]
+ulimit [-HSTabcdefilmnpqrstuvx [limit]]

 Provides control over the resources available to the shell and to processes started by it, on systems that allow such control.
 The $-\mathbf{H}$ and $-\mathbf{S}$ options specify that the hard or soft limit is set for the given resource.
-A hard limit cannot be increased once it is set; a soft limit may be increased up to the value of the hard limit.
+A hard limit cannot be increased by a non-root user once it is set; a soft limit may be increased up to the value of the hard limit.
 If neither $-\mathbf{H}$ nor $-\mathbf{S}$ is specified, both the soft and hard limits are set.
-The value of limit can be a number in the unit specified for the resource or one of the special values hard, soft, or unlimited, which stand for the current hard limit, the current soft limit, and no limit, respectively.
+The value of limit can be a number in the unit specified for the resource or one of the special values hard, soft, or unlimited, which stand for the current hard limit, the current soft limit, respectively.
 If limit is omitted, the current value of the soft limit of the resource is printed, unless the $-\mathbf{H}$ option is given.
 When more than one resource is specified, the limit name and unit are printed before the value.
 Other options are interpreted as follows:

+- -a All current limits are reported

+- -b The maximum socket buffer size

-- -a All current limits are reported - -c The maximum size of core files created - -d The maximum size of a process's data segment - -e The maximum scheduling priority ("nice") - -f The maximum size of files written by the shell and its children - -i The maximum number of pending signals - -I The maximum size that may be locked into memory - -m The maximum resident set size - -n The maximum number of open file descriptors (most systems do not allow this value to be set) - -p The pipe size in 512-byte blocks (this may not be set) - -q The maximum number of bytes in POSIX message queues - -r The maximum real-time scheduling priority - -s The maximum stack size - -t The maximum amount of cpu time in seconds - -u The maximum number of processes available to a single user - -v The maximum amount of virtual memory available to the shell - -x The maximum number of file locks
+- -c The maximum size of core files created

+- -d The maximum size of a process's data segment - -e The maximum scheduling priority ("nice") - -f The maximum size of files written by the shell and its children - -i The maximum number of pending signals - -I The maximum size that may be locked into memory - -m The maximum resident set size (many systems do not honor this limit) - -n The maximum number of open file descriptors (most systems do not allow this value to be set) - -p The pipe size in 512-byte blocks (this may not be set) - -q The maximum number of bytes in POSIX message queues - -r The maximum real-time scheduling priority - -s The maximum stack size - -t The maximum amount of cpu time in seconds - -u The maximum number of processes available to a single user - -v The maximum amount of virtual memory available to the shell - -x The maximum number of file locks - -T The maximum number of threads